 How to Grow Flaming Katy Plants

 Growing this plant from seed is not recommended.
 Starts are relatively cheap and thrive and grow quickly in sun to part shade.
 Lower light conditions promote greener foliage and the plants will still fill with blooms.
-Flaming katy kalanchoe needs at least 6 weeks of shorter days and up to 12 for more compact blooms.
+Flaming katy kalanchoe needs at least six weeks of shorter days and up to 12 for more compact blooms.

 Use a sandy potting mix for container outdoor plants and amend garden beds with plenty of grit to ensure drainage.
-You rarely need to water unless you have endlessly hot dry days.
+You rarely need to water unless you have endlessly hot, dry days.
 Apply water from the base of the plant to prevent water spotting and rot on the leaves.
-Allow the top of the soil completely dry out before watering again.
+Allow the top of the soil to completely dry out before watering again.